polar-app/polar-app/docs/ROADMAP.md

 # Medium Term

+- beautiful UI and UX and bring in a designer to put some fit and finihs on polar

 - Advanced video support including a video player with the ability to keep annotations on the video and jump to the offsets.